mikenguyen13/data_analysis/_book/25-dif-in-dif.md

 -   Higher-order polynomial time trend (to relax linearity assumption)

--   Test whether other dependent variables that should be affected by the event are indeed unaffected.
+-   Test whether other dependent variables that should not be affected by the event are indeed unaffected.

     -   Use the same control and treatment period (DiD $\neq0$, there is a problem)

 ### Rosenbaum Bounds

 [Rosenbaum Bounds] assess the overall sensitivity of coefficient estimates to hidden bias [@rosenbaum2002overt] without having knowledge (e.g., direction) of the bias.
-This method is also known as worst case analyses [@diprete2004assessing].
+This method is also known as **worst case analyses** [@diprete2004assessing].

 Consider the treatment assignment is based in a way that the odds of treatment of a unit and its control is different by a multiplier $\Gamma$ (where $\Gamma = 1$ mean that the odds of assignment is identical, which mean random treatment assignment).